 Microsoft SQL Compact 4.0

 Oracle Database 11g Express Edition - You will need to make an account if you don't have one.
 It's free.
-This is less confusing than the microsoft sql since there are not many different versions like the microsoft as I found out.
+This is less confusing than the microsoft sql since there are not many different versions like the Microsoft as I found out.
+Not to mention they don't keep changing their pages so it's always in the same place.

 I was looking for a small lan messenger and found this page.